Last updated: June 2026

 Equity injection is where a lot of deals get stuck before they even reach a lender.
 Getting the structure right early means faster approvals and fewer surprises at closing.

-Regalis Capital's deal team reviews 120 to 150 deals per week and structures SBA acquisitions across all deal sizes from $300K to $5M.
+Regalis Capital reviews upwards of 20,000 deals a month and structures SBA acquisitions across all deal sizes from $300K to $5M.
 If you are trying to figure out how much cash you actually need, what a seller note structure looks like for your target business, or whether ROBS makes sense for your situation, start with a deal assessment.

 Start your deal assessment at Regalis Capital and get a clear picture of what your equity injection structure should look like before you make an offer.